SJ23 Tech Tip A01, (Updated 2024-10-31) Bob Schimmel, Betsy Schultz & Randy Cook

 UPDATES

 - In 2019 I retrieved the trailer over a less than perfect ramp.
-I could not find a level spot so with one side a foot lower than the other I floated Panache over it and hoped for the best.
+I could not find a level spot so with one side was a foot lower than the other I floated Panache over it and hoped for the best.
 I couldn't be happier with the results.
 She rested on the trailer perfectly centered between the keel guides and the stem firmly wedged against the trailer winch roller.
 Its safe to say that those guide posts work!!!
 However, 1 foot difference is the absolute maximum that the trailer can be to retrieve the boat.

 TRAILER EXTENSION for SHALLOW WATER LAUNCH - Clark offered a tongue extension on the Calkins trailer and perhaps on the EasyLoader trailer as well.
 The extension for the Calkins was ~10' long, which makes sense, since tubing comes in 20' lengths.
 The extension tube is 3x3" square stock with 1/8" wall thickness (Schedule 40 in tubing lingo?).
 The end of the tube had a 2" hitch coupler.
 Two brackets (1x1/2x1/4" thick stock) were attached to the trailer frame to slide the 3" square extension tube through.